-2.5.2.1 Date of Dental Visit (DVDATEYR - DVDATEDD)
+2.5.2.1 Date of Visit (DVDATEYR - DVDATEDD)

-This file contains variables describing dental events reported by household respondents in the Dental Section of the MEPS HC survey questionnaire.
 There are three variables which indicate the day, month and year a dental event occurred (DVDATEDD, DVDATEMM, DVDATEYR, respectively).
 These variables have not been edited or imputed.

 2.5.2.2 Type of Provider Seen (GENDENT - DENTYPE)